pingidentity/terraform-provider-pingone/docs/resources/authorize_trust_framework_attribute.md

 Optional:

 - `comparator` (String) A string that specifies the comparison operator used to evaluate the authorization condition.
 This field is required when `type` is `COMPARISON`.
 Options are `CONTAINS`, `ENDS_WITH`, `EQUALS`, `GREATER_THAN`, `GREATER_THAN_OR_EQUAL`, `HAS_PERMISSION`, `IN_CIDR_BLOCK`, `IS_IN`, `IS_MEMBER_OF`, `IS_NOT_IN`, `IS_NOT_MEMBER_OF`, `LESSER_THAN`, `LESSER_THAN_OR_EQUAL`, `MATCHES`, `NOT_CONTAINS`, `NOT_ENDS_WITH`, `NOT_EQUALS`, `NOT_IN_CIDR_BLOCK`, `NOT_MATCHES`, `NOT_STARTS_WITH`, `REGULAR_EXPRESSION`, `STARTS_WITH`.
 - `left` (Attributes) An object that specifies configuration settings that apply to the left side of the authorization condition statement.
-This field is required when `type` is `COMPARISON`. (see [below for nested schema](#nestedatt--resolvers--condition--condition--right--conditions--left))
+This field is required when `type` is `COMPARISON`. (see [below for nested schema](#nestedatt--resolvers--condition--condition--conditions--condition--left))
 - `reference` (Attributes) An object that specifies configuration settings for the authorization condition reference to evaluate.
-This field is required when `type` is `REFERENCE`. (see [below for nested schema](#nestedatt--resolvers--condition--condition--right--conditions--reference))
+This field is required when `type` is `REFERENCE`. (see [below for nested schema](#nestedatt--resolvers--condition--condition--conditions--condition--reference))
 - `right` (Attributes) An object that specifies configuration settings that apply to the right side of the authorization condition statement.
-This field is required when `type` is `COMPARISON`. (see [below for nested schema](#nestedatt--resolvers--condition--condition--right--conditions--right))
+This field is required when `type` is `COMPARISON`. (see [below for nested schema](#nestedatt--resolvers--condition--condition--conditions--condition--right))

-<a id="nestedatt--resolvers--condition--condition--right--conditions--left"></a>
+<a id="nestedatt--resolvers--condition--condition--conditions--condition--left"></a>
-### Nested Schema for `resolvers.condition.condition.right.conditions.right`
+### Nested Schema for `resolvers.condition.condition.conditions.condition.left`

 Required:

 - `type` (String) A string that specifies the authorization condition comparand type.
-Options are `ATTRIBUTE`, `CONSTANT`.
+Options are `ATTRIBUTE`.

 Optional:

 - `id` (String) A string that specifies the ID of the authorization attribute in the trust framework to use as the condition comparand.
 This field is required when `type` is `ATTRIBUTE`.
 Must be a valid PingOne resource ID.
-- `value` (String) A string that specifies a constant text value to use as the condition comparand.
-This field is required when `type` is `CONSTANT`.

-<a id="nestedatt--resolvers--condition--condition--right--conditions--reference"></a>
+<a id="nestedatt--resolvers--condition--condition--conditions--condition--reference"></a>
-### Nested Schema for `resolvers.condition.condition.right.conditions.right`
+### Nested Schema for `resolvers.condition.condition.conditions.condition.reference`

 Required:

 - `id` (String) A string that specifies the ID of the authorization condition reference in the trust framework.
 Must be a valid PingOne resource ID.

-<a id="nestedatt--resolvers--condition--condition--right--conditions--right"></a>
+<a id="nestedatt--resolvers--condition--condition--conditions--condition--right"></a>
-### Nested Schema for `resolvers.condition.condition.right.conditions.right`
+### Nested Schema for `resolvers.condition.condition.conditions.condition.right`

 Required: